sbradley7777/emacs.d/FAQ.md

 See [`CONTRIBUTING.md`](CONTRIBUTING.md) for detailed guidelines.

+### Q: How do I add local configuration that won't be committed to git?

+**A:** Use the optional configuration files for local, machine-specific settings:
+- **`~/.emacs.d/local.el`**: Hand-written local configuration that loads after all main config
+- **`~/.emacs.d/custom.el`**: Settings from Emacs' customize system (automatically created)

+Both files are automatically loaded if they exist and can override any main configuration settings.
+See [`examples/`](examples/) for detailed templates and documentation.

 ### Q: Can I use a different completion framework?

 **A:** While the configuration is optimized for [Corfu](https://github.com/minad/corfu), you can switch to alternatives: